 So while Shoji White and Alabaster are both popular white or off-white paint colors they have very different intentions.

-If you’re looking for a paint color that it’s just a hint of a pure white, alabaster is going to be the right place for you.
-But if you want a paint color that has more of a neutral look, as opposed to a white look, Shoji White is going to be the better choice.
+If you’re looking for a paint color that a shade off of pure white, Alabaster is going to be the right place for you.
+But if you want a paint color that has more of a neutral look instead of a white look, Shoji White is going to be the better choice.

 Click here for a full color review on the paint color Alabaster.